travel

 All Aboard the Auto Train!

 The Auto Train is a car-carrying, double-decker train that only runs between Lorton, Virginia and Sanford, Florida.
-(These two cities are just outside of Washington, DC and Orlando, Florida, respectively.)
-All passengers are required to bring a vehicle to ride the Auto Train.
-The train leaves at the same time each day, runs overnight, and arrives at the same time each morning.
-In either direction, the ride is about 17 hours long.
+These two cities are just outside of Washington, DC and Orlando, Florida.
+An Auto Train leaves each station daily, running overnight and arriving at the same time the next morning.
+The ride is about 17 hours long.

 Accommodations on the Auto Train, which is a SuperLiner II, include coach seats and three sleeper options: roomettes (up to 2 travelers), bedrooms (up to 2 travelers), and family bedrooms (up to 4 travelers).
 All travelers receive complimentary breakfast on the Auto Train; travelers in sleepers also receive complimentary dinner.

-Fun Facts About the Auto Train
+the Auto Train on its platform

-The Auto Train transports over 130,000 vehicles and 250,000 passengers per year.
+The Auto Train transports over 130,000 vehicles and 250,000 passengers per year!
+It’s 3/4 mile long and can hold 650 passengers.

 The Family Bedroom

-We boarded at the center of the train car and went directly to our family bedroom, which spanned the front end of the car on the bottom level.
+Most recently, we boarded at the center of the train car and went directly to our family bedroom, which spanned the front end of the car on the bottom level.
 There were windows on both sides with foldout tables underneath each, plus a modest closet that was just deep and wide enough to hang up our coats on provided hangers.

 The family bedroom has two long bunks and two short bunks.
 The long bunks ran longways across the car and the short bunks were perpendicular to them.
 When we first entered our room, the two upper berths were raised so that the room could serve as our seating area until bedtime.
 The long lower berth was also in a semi-upright position, sort of like a sofa.